Hesham-SH/Round-Pixel/README.md

 ### Architecture Pattern Implemented
 - CQRS => Command Query Responsibilty Segregation

-CQRS (Command Query Responsibility Segregation) Pattern is a design pattern for segregating different responsibility types in a software application.
+- Definition : CQRS (Command Query Responsibility Segregation) Pattern is a design pattern for segregating different responsibility types in a software application.
 The basic idea behind CQRS is to split an application’s operations into two groups:

 Commands, which are responsible for changing the state of the application Queries, which retrieve data without changing any state